rocky-linux/os-autoinst-distri-rocky/README.md

 ## Requirements

 Obviously, this repository is little use without access to an openQA installation.
+Also, the tests themselves require the perl libraries JSON and REST::Client to be installed on the worker host; in Fedora, the package names are `perl-JSON` and `perl-REST-Client`.
 To load templates from this repository, you will need the upstream client tools (packaged as `openqa-client` in Fedora) and the dependencies of `fifloader.py` (see below for more on this tool) installed.
 Those dependencies are Python 3 and the `jsonschema` library.
 For running the unit tests, you will additionally need `pytest` and `tox`.

 ## Test development